NickBwalley/CERTIFIED-LLM-ENGINEER/README.md

 ### Week 1: Fundamentals of LLMs

-- Explored core concepts and effective utilization of large language models.
+- I Explored core concepts and effective utilization of large language models.

 ### Week 2: Gradio UI Framework & Agentization

-- Delved into the Gradio UI Framework, multi-modality, and working with frontier models.
+- Delved into the ubiquitous Gradio UI Framework, multi-modality, and working with frontier models.

 ### Week 3: Open Source Models on Hugging Face